 As a bright, involved high school student, Meg C. – a 27-year-old from Des Moines, Iowa – knew she wanted to go to college.
 Her counselors pushed her to consider some of the best schools, no matter the price tag.
 That’s how Meg ended up getting her psychology degree from Wartburg College.
 But it came at a cost.

-But the prestigious private college cost Meg more than she had budgeted for.
+The prestigious private college cost Meg more than she had budgeted for.
 Upon graduation, her student loans stood at more than $100,000.
 Her student loan debt shocked her.
 Between federal and private student loans, Meg had to put more than $1,200 a month towards her debt.
 As a newly minted graduate, $12,000 accounted for close to 60 percent of her take-home pay.
 And her private student loans had interest rates hovering close to 10 percent, so her monthly payments barely dented the principal balance.

 But that wasn’t even Meg’s worst problem.